 If you are really interested in a hypoallergenic pet, and you don’t mind having a unique animal in your home, you could look into owning a reptile or amphibians, such as iguanas, turtles, and geckos.
 These animals have a lack of dander, leading to far fewer complications with allergies.
 Best of all, you’ll have a pet that is unique and interesting!

 Birds are also a good choice for people who have allergies to cat and dog dander.
 They still produce dander, but you may get by safely with a cockatoo or parrot.
 Fish are another choice if you want a pet, and pigs are good house pets that have far less dander.

 Combatting Pet AllergiesIf making changes in the home and selecting different breeds does not help your allergies, you may need to consider medical treatments for the problem.
 Any medical treatments must be discussed with your doctor, but potential solutions include immunotherapy, antihistamine pills, nose sprays, allergy shots, or even a combination of treatments.

 The Best Air Purifiers for Controlling Pet DanderHaving an air purifier in the home serves many important purposes, including the removal of pet dander.
-Air purifiers with HEPA filters pull in air and trap it in highly-sophisticated filters, catching even the smallest particles.
+Air purifiers with high efficiency air filters and a strong motor pull in air and trap it in highly-sophisticated filters, catching even the smallest particles.
 This helps maintain low levels of pet dander.
 Air purifiers could help you control your allergic problem and will help with pet odors too!

-The Oransi mod HEPA air purifier, for example, is a great option for improving indoor air quality and providing clean air to your home.
-This advanced machine can remove 99.4% of airborne allergens, including mold spores, pollen, dust mites, and (of course) pet dander.
-With a MERV17 rating and the ability to clean a room of roughly 1,250 feet, the mod is one of the most effective purifiers on the market for pet dander removal!
+The Oransi mod+ air purifier, for example, is a great option for improving indoor air quality and providing clean air to your home.
+This advanced machine can remove airborne allergens, including mold spores, pollen, dust mites, and (of course) pet dander.
+The Mod+ has the ability to clean a room of roughly 1,361 square feet with 2 air changes per hour and is one of the most effective purifiers on the market for pet dander removal!